ipenas-cl/Tempo-Lang/docs/language/learn/lesson1.md

-# Lesson 1: Your First Tempo Program
+# Lesson 1: Your First Chronos Program

-Welcome to programming with Tempo!
+Welcome to programming with Chronos!
 In this lesson, you'll write and run your first program.

 ## What You'll Learn

-- How to write a simple Tempo program
+- How to write a simple Chronos program
 - How to compile and run it
 - Basic syntax: functions and printing